siriusphp/input/book/Form_data_processing/Uploads.md

 **Important!** Files are uploaded under a name that is equal to: `__upload_` + the form's element name.
 So, in the example above the `$_FILES` array should contain a `__upload_picture` entry.

 This is done to prevent name collisions in modern apps that use Javascript upload.
-In such apps an Ajax uploader will populate the field `picture` with the result of the successful upload which is actually the desired end result (to populate the use'
+In such apps an Ajax uploader will populate the field `picture` with the result of the successful upload which is actually the desired end result (to populate the user's `picture` attribute with the uploaded file).

 [Learn more about Sirius\Upload](http://github.com/siriusphp/upload)